shlee87/public-sticky-notes-for-open-source-textbooks/docs/developers/developing.rst

 Permissions
 ###########

-This section lists the permissions the extension requires, such as the ability to access the active tab, tabs, and scripting.
+This section lists the permissions the extension requires, such as the ability to access the active tab, tabs, and scripting:
 .. code-block:: sh

    "permissions": [